-By default, Spring Security instructs browsers to block reflected XSS attacks using the <<heating the <<heating the configuration, X-XSS-Protection header>.
+By default, Spring Security instructs browsers to block reflected XSS attacks using the <<headersxss-protection,X-XSS-Protection header>.
 However, you can change this default.
 For example, the following Configuration specifies that Spring Security should no longer instruct browsers to block the content: